Sdraugel/desk-surfing/README.md

 ## License

-Licensed to Steven Draugel and Michelin.
+Licensed to Steven Draugel.
 All others may use code written here with credit given to this source.